 The conversation starts with questions that have nothing to do with media: What's your busiest season and why?
 Who are your best customers and where do they come from today?
 What do your competitors do well that you don't?
 What does a new customer look like to your business, in terms of first transaction size, lifetime value, and cost to serve?

 Those answers shape everything that follows.
-A business with high lifetime customer value and a long consideration cycle (think: financial services, home remodeling, elective healthcare) needs a fundamentally different media approach than a business with high transaction frequency and short decision windows (quick-service restaurants, service stations, convenience-focused retail).
+A business with high lifetime customer value and a long consideration cycle needs a fundamentally different media approach than a business with high transaction frequency and short decision windows.
 A plan that doesn't start with this context is being built for a generic version of your business, not your actual one.
+What "built from scratch" actually means — from time slot selection to campaign timing to ad length — is determined entirely by the answers to those business questions.

 The Rate Card vs. the Recommendation